A founder building a personal brand on LinkedIn

 Quick Answer

+What is a personal brand?
 A personal brand is how people see and remember you based on your ideas, behavior, expertise, and reputation.

-It helps build trust, increase visibility, and attract business opportunities.
+Why do founders need one?
+It helps build trust, increase visibility, and attract business opportunities without cold outreach.

+Where should founders build it?
 LinkedIn is one of the best places to start because it is built for professional visibility and business conversations.

+When should a founder start?
 As early as possible.
-Personal branding grows over time, so starting early helps trust and authority build faster.
+Personal branding grows over time, so starting early helps trust and authority compound faster.

 Featured Snippet: Personal Brand Definition